-11. Indemnity and Expense Rates:
+11. Indemnity and Expense Rates

 Trustees while on the performance of their duties shall be entitled to such indemnity and expense reimbursement as per Section 23 of The School Division Administration Regulations.
+One-third of the total indemnity shall be designated as general expenses, and thus be exempt from income tax.

-- 11.1 Indemnity and Expense Reimbursements provide compensation for: - 11.1.1 Attendance at Board and committee meetings. - 11.1.2 Attendance at meetings of External Committees, other boards, etc., where appointed by the Board. - 11.1.3 Other meetings as required (i.e., meetings with the Minister, politicians; Board Retreats, Division, School, School Council or Church meetings, social events, etc.). - 11.2 The Board annually approves indemnity and expense rates. - 12.
-Trustee Conflict of Interest:
+- 11.1 Taxable allowances provide compensation for: - 11.1.1 Attendance at Board and committee meetings. - 11.1.2 Attendance at meetings of External Committees, other boards, etc., where appointed by the Board. - 11.1.3 Other meetings as required (i.e., meetings with the Minister, politicians; Board Retreats, Division, School, School Council or Church meetings, social events, etc.). - 11.2 The Board annually approves indemnity and expense rates.

+12. Trustee Conflict of Interest